marcstraube/foundryvtt-brodericks-compendium/README.md

 Install [Better Rolltables](https://github.com/ultrakorne/better-rolltables)
 and [Loot Sheet NPC 5E](https://github.com/jopeek/fvtt-loot-sheet-npc-5e) for enhanced functionality.

+Install [Compendium Themer](https://github.com/p4535992/foundryvtt-compendium-themer) to custom style the compendiums.

+Install [libChangelog](https://github.com/theripper93/libChangelogs) to see a changelog with every module update.

 ## Suggested Use

 I currently use this in my campaign to allow players to forage.
 If you use the included roll tables for the region(s)